jrconlin/simplepush_test/README.md

 ## Server API Testing
 Run `make` to install dependencies.

-You can run smoke tests invoking `python main.py`
+You can run the complete smoke tests invoking `PUSH_SERVER=wss://WEBSOCKETHOST/ make test`.
+These tests exercise basic delivery and uaid reconnect resumption behavior along with storage of notifications while disconnected.

+To run the tests not requiring storage, invoke:
+`PUSH_SERVER=wss://WEBSOCKETHOST/ ./bin/nosetests test_loop`.

-You can also acceptance level tests by invoking `./run_all.py`.
+You can also run acceptance level tests by invoking `./run_all.py`.
 You can run a specific test file by passing the filename as an argument.
 Debug output is controlled by config.ini.